What is VOIP software?

 Text chat and messaging

 VoIP software has the ability to follow up on phone calls with text messaging via SMS or other consumer messaging software found in stand-alone or social media services.
-Or companies have the option to bypass calls and send messages through text or message services.
+Companies also have the option to bypass calls and send messages through text or message services.

-Texting features often require opt-in from consumers, but they can greatly decrease appointment no-show rates for salons, medical offices, and other appointment-driven companies.
+Texting features often require consumers to opt in, but they can greatly decrease appointment no-show rates for salons, medical offices, and other appointment-driven companies.

 Find me and follow me (FMFM)